-NeighborWorks Great Falls was founded in 1980 with a mission to revitalize the city’s historic neighborhoods, provide affordable housing and help residents become first-time homebuyers.
-A primary strategy in our work is collaboration with local partners, and one of the most significant examples of this is our High School House program.
-NeighborWorks and Great Fall Public Schools have built 42 High School Houses in this community over the last 23 years.
+A primary strategy in our work is collaborating with local partners to revitalize the city’s historic neighborhoods, provide affordable housing, and help residents become first-time homebuyers.
+One of the most significant examples of this is our High School House Program, a collaboration with Great Falls Public Schools (GFPS) that has produced 42 High School Houses in this community over the last 23 years.

-NeighborWorks Great Falls joined forces with Great Falls public schools and the city to create the program, which provides new homes for residents with low or moderate incomes and gives high school students valuable employment skills.
-In the past 23 years, students from the Great Falls and C. M. Russell high schools have built 42 homes on vacant lots in historic neighborhoods.
+NeighborWorks Great Falls joined forces with GFPS and the City to create the program, which provides new homes for residents with low or moderate incomes and gives high school students valuable employment skills.
 The students provide the labor while the city contributes community development block grant funding.
-NWGF supplies the lot, arranges subcontractors and finances the construction.
-We also work with potential homebuyers to get them mortgage-ready with homebuyer education, individual homeownership planning and down payment assistance through a matched savings program.
-The buyers must be first-time homeowners, and many have become first generation homeowners.
+NWGF supplies the lot, arranges subcontractors, and finances the construction.
+We also work with potential homebuyers to get them mortgage-ready with homebuyer education, individual homeownership planning, and down payment assistance through a matched savings program.
+The buyers must be first-time homeowners, and many have become first-generation homeowners.

-This year Great Falls High and CMR students are working together on the 2020-21 house located at 1509 3rd Avenue NW.
+This year, Great Falls High and CMR students are working together on the 2020-21 house located at 1509 3rd Avenue NW.
 This 2 bed/2 bath home is set to be complete in May 2021.
 Check out the video we created in lieu of our 2019-20 open house to honor the hard work and resilience of last year's students.